MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/multiplayer/matchmaking/matchmaking-config.md

 ## Defining team rules during SmartMatch configuration

 ### Configuring Team Rules
-To set up the Team Rule, begin by creating one in on your chosen configuration platform (XDP or Partner Center).
+To set up the Team Rule, begin by creating one in Partner Center.
 Fill out the team sizes your game expects to create from the tickets matched in this hopper.

 For instance, if your game expects 4v4, you should create two entries, expecting a maximum size of 4 each, and a different name.